-Death imprint is frequently an issue following the experience of a traumatic incident.
-It is a component of posttraumatic stress disorder.
 Peer support team members must remember that there does not have to be an actual death for a person to be effected by death imprint.
 Near death or serious injury that might have resulted in death is enough to trigger death imprint.

-Death imprint and the accompanying anxiety are often beyond the scope of peer support.
-Although peer support can be a valuable asset to someone experiencing death imprint, peer support team members that suspect serious reactions involving death imprint should notify their clinical supervisor, and make appropriate referrals or support the person to seek professional help.
+Coping with death imprint may require assistance beyond the scope of peer support.
+Although peer support can be a valuable asset to those experiencing death imprint, peer support team members that suspect serious reactions involving death imprint should notify their clinical supervisor, and make appropriate referrals or support the person to seek professional help.